JSinkler713/Javascript-Functions/README.md

 To open up your dev-tools in firefox the command is `option` `command` `k`

 ## Great we just declared a function!
 Congratulations you are on your way to being a developer.
 Functions are how we tell the computer to do things.
-Html and Css can put words on a page and style them, but if we actually want our user to interact with a page, we need JavaScript functions.
+HTML and CSS can put words on a page and style them, but if we actually want our user to interact with a page, we need JavaScript functions.

--So how do we call a function?
+-So how do we make the function do what we programmed it to?
+How do we *call* it into action?

 ## To call a function:
 Go ahead and type this in your console: